cadus/Cadus-Life-Sensor.github.io./README.md

-## Welcome to CADUS Life-Sensor
+## Welcome to CADUS Life Sensor

-Life-Sensor is a project currently under development at CADUS Makerspace.
-It is assambley kit not suited for medical use.
+Life Sensor is a project currently under development at the CADUS Crisis Response Makerspace.
+It is an assambley kit not suited for medical use.

 The project started in April 2017 under name remo²hbo (repairable patient monitoring in mobile hospital boxes).
-Initially, it was a coorporation of CADUS and the Universities of Applied Sciences HTW-Berlin and Beuth Hochschule founded by IFAF Berlin.
+Initially, it was a coorporation of CADUS and the Universities of Applied Sciences HTW-Berlin and Beuth Hochschule, and funded by IFAF Berlin.
+After the initial research phase, the project is now taken care of by a diverse community, contributing directly in Berlin and remotely likewise.
+More context information is provided on https://www.cadus.org/de/life-sensor

 Hardware and PCB-Layouts can be found here: